stanfordpython/course-reader/3-object-oriented-python.md

 s._SecretKeeper__super_secret_answer # => 41
 ```

+> Adding two underscores "mangles" the name by adding the name of the class before the name of the attribute, but it won't obfuscate it any further.

 ### Methods vs. Functions
 We swept something under the rug earlier that we're going to tease apart now.
 Earlier, we saw how to create a custom constructor in the `House` object like so: